l145dev/Airbnb-for-campers/process.md

 ### Test API twith dummy data from DB

-1. Use airbnb_for_campers.sql code as context for Gemini to generate dummy data
-2. Insert dummy data in DB (dummy data in airbnb_for_campers_dummy_data.sql)

-Fetching data works.
+- Fetching data works.

 ### Login

-1. Request email and password from frontend in body
+1. Request email and password from frontend in body.
-2. check if username and password exists, if not throw error
+2. Check if email and password exist (not empty from frontend), if not throw error.
-3. check if user exists with the email, if not throw error
+3. Check if user exists with the email, if not throw error.
-4. check if password matches (compare with bcrypt), if no match, throw error
+4. Check if password matches (compare with bcrypt), if no match, throw error.
-5. log in if all steps successful
+5. Log in if all steps successful, send JWT token to frontend.

 #### Added features

-- Rate limitation to prevent brute force attacks
+- Rate limitation to prevent brute force attacks.
+- Try catch to handle unexpected errors.
+- JWT middleware to allow users to stay logged and have authorization to access locked pages, make bookings, etc without having to log in every time.

+### Register

+1. Request firstname, lastname, email and password from frontend in body.
+2. Check if firstname, lastname, email and password exist (not empty from frontend), if not throw error.
+2. Check if email already exists, if it does throw error. (redirect to login)
+3. Hash password with bcrypt.
+4. Create new user in database with received values and hashed password.
+5. Register if all steps successful, automatically log in, send JWT token to frontend.

+#### Added features

-- Try catch to handle unexpected errors
+- Try catch to handle unexpected errors.
+- Automatically log in on successful register.
+- JWT middleware to allow users to stay logged and have authorization to access locked pages, make bookings, etc without having to log in every time.